 The Board and Company management have a good relationship with the Group's employees.
 The Board maintains constructive dialogue with employees through the Company's Executive Leadership.
-Additionally, the Group conducts at least monthly town hall meetings for all of the Group's employees to communicate important developments and provide a forum for exchange of questions & answers.
-The Group holds extended Leadership Team meetings to inform and collect feedback from senior managers.
-The Chief Executive Officer holds periodic 'coffee chats' which employees are encouraged to attend and which provide an informal, small group setting for employee to engage with the Group's CEO.
+Additionally, the Group conducts monthly town hall meetings for all of the Group's employees to communicate important developments and provide a forum for exchange of questions & answers.
+The Group holds extended Leadership Team meetings to inform and collect feedback from senior managers from time to time.
+The Chief Executive Officer holds periodic 'coffee chats' which employees are encouraged to attend and which provide an informal, small group setting for employees to engage with the Group's CEO.
+Other officers also hold periodic 'coffee chats' with employees on a rotational basis offering additional engagement opportunities between officers and employees.
 There is a comprehensive on-boarding program for new hires to meet members of the Executive Leadership and human resources.

 Appropriate remuneration and incentive schemes are maintained to align employees' objectives with those of the Group, which offer a mix of fixed and variable incentives inclusive of equity.
 The Group also offers private medical and death-in-service/life insurance coverage to employees along with disability (supplemental wage) insurance coverage, as appliable.

-The Board aims to attract and retain employees and encourage development of the individual in an inclusive environment where employees from all backgrounds can thrive.
-The Board aims to keep our people engaged as the Company grows at a rapid pace, by encouraging open communication and sharing strategic developments and decisions, including the basis for those decisions and seeking feedback from the team.
-The Group conducted training regarding key Company policies and initiatives during 2021.
-The safety and well-being of our people was the highest priority when the Board considered its Covid-19 policy.
-Most employees work remotely and those in the office practice safe contact and sanitization practices. the need to foster the company's business relationships with suppliers, customers and others Centessa's aim is to build honest, respectful and reliable relationships and arrangements with our suppliers and business partners, inspiring confidence and collaboration.
+The Board and the Company aim to attract and retain employees and encourage development of the individual in an inclusive environment where employees from all backgrounds can thrive.
+The Company aims to keep our people engaged as the Company continues to develop, by encouraging open communication and sharing strategic developments and decisions, including the basis for those decisions and seeking feedback from the team.
+The Group conducted training regarding key Company policies and initiatives during 2022.

+the need to foster the company's business relationships with suppliers, customers and others

+Centessa's aim is to build honest, respectful and reliable relationships and arrangements with our suppliers and business partners, inspiring confidence and collaboration.
 Our business model creates value through partnerships and relationships with various key collaborators, and we evaluate these relationships taking into account the feedback received in our on-going discussions.
 We aim to build clear and reliable supply arrangements with our contract manufacturers for clinical product supply, in particular with an emphasis on quality, especially in relation to a clinical environment.